SystemsApproach/ops/provision.rst

 3.1.1 Document Infrastructure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Documenting the physical infrastructure involves both defining a model
+Documenting the physical infrastructure's logical structure in a
+database is how we cross the physical-to-virtual boundary.
+It involves
-(schema) for the information being collected, and entering the
+both defining a set of models for the information being collected
+(this schema effectively represents the logical structure shown in
+:numref:`Figure %s <fig-infra>`), and entering the corresponding facts
-corresponding facts into a database.
-It is familiar to anyone that is
+about the physical devices.
+This process is familiar to anyone that is
 responsible for managing a network of devices, whether it is the first
 stage in a larger automated framework (such as the one described in
 this book) or simply a place to record what IP address has been